White Chocolate Cherry Cookies

 Using a spoon or cookie scoop like this one, scoop small balls of the batter (approx 1 T) onto paper lined cookie sheet.

-Bake at 350 degrees for 8-10 mins.
+Bake at 350 degrees for 12-14 mins or until edges are golden brown.
 Let cookies cool on a cooling rack.

 How to store the cookies